Collingwood’s earliest surviving sketch, nest and nestlings in a blossoming tree.

 A home full of birds

-Collingwood was born in London in 1880 but spent much of his boyhood at the family’s seaside home at Westgate-on-Sea.
+Although Collingwood was born in London and had a home there, he spent much of his boyhood at the family’s second, seaside, home at Westgate-on-Sea.
 The naturalist Jenner Weir visited the family there in 1891, when Collingwood was ten.[1]
 Writing of the difficulty in keeping normally free-flying birds in captivity, Jenner Weir wrote that William Ingram had successfully solved this difficulty by keeping his birds in very large cages, in aviaries, in the walled garden and in the house, all with unclipped wings.
+Jemmer Weir wrote …..

 [1] The Selborne Magazine, 1891.